mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 I'm open to contract roles.

 ### What is the salary you expect in your new position?
 My range is slighlty broad, depending on numerous factors such as level of responsability, the type of product I'll be bulding, if there are bonuses or equity offered or not and so on...
-Starting from 95k £ (pounds).
 Happy to discuss it over the phone.

 ### What's your day rate for contract roles?
-Starting from 425£ (pounds), but it can vary depending on factors such as responsability levels and project's demand.
+It can vary depending on factors such as responsability levels and project's demand.Happy to discuss it over the phone.